1. General Terms

 Good quality walking boots.

 It should go without saying that you will need a good pair of waterproof walking boots.
-They don’t have to be leather, but please make sure that they are well built with good ankle support as the ground is often rugged underfoot, and good boots will support your ankles as well as protect you feet.
+They don’t have to be leather, but please make sure that they are well built with good ankle support as the ground is often rugged underfoot, and good boots will support your ankles as well as protect your feet.

 Please Note: Walking shoes will not be accepted as suitable footwear on any of our courses.